Networking Fundamentals Quiz

 Incorrect

 All four differences are correct: (1) SGs are stateful (auto-allow return), NACLs are stateless, (2) SGs at instance level, NACLs at subnet level, (3) SGs only ALLOW rules, NACLs have both ALLOW/DENY, (4) SGs evaluate all rules, NACLs use first-match.
-Both are actually mandatory but you can use defaults.
+NACLs are evaluated BEFORE Security Groups — traffic hits the subnet boundary (NACL) first, then reaches the instance (SG).
+Both security controls are applied but the order matters for troubleshooting.

 Focus on statefulness, scope, rule types, and evaluation logic.